 Bruce Soffer is energized emotionally, intellectually and even physically by his relationship with art.
 His early interest in imagery was ignited by photographs taken by his father of friends on the streets of New York City.
 They appeared so orderly and exciting, belonging to a time long past, frozen in shades of gray on small rectangles of photographic paper.
 He recalls his dad with an 8mm movie camera pressed gently against his face, making b&w and color films, primarily of motion and closeups.
-Bruce was thrilled to see them on the silvery white screen magically transported there by the large gray metal movie projector.
+Bruce was thrilled to see this alchemy on the glittery white screen- magically transported there by the large gray metal movie projector.
 These photographs and films are what initially stimulated his interest in visual communication.

-Bruce has a binary, intelligible philosophy about visual art, both its creation and its metamorphosis post production: the dissemination, absorption and affect upon its audience.
-He is visually stimulated by artworks that emit an inertia or thrust, a type of energy created by the use of geometry, color, shape, form, angles, perspective, light, dark, depth, surface, layering, scale and spatial relationships.
+Bruce has a binary, intelligible philosophy about visual art, both its creation and its metamorphosis post-production: the dissemination, absorption, and effect upon its audience.
+He is visually stimulated by artworks that emit inertia or thrust, a type of energy created by the use of geometry, color, shape, form, angles, perspective, light, dark, depth, surface, layering, scale, and spatial relationships.
 These are available tools for artists and they may create in any way using these components.
 It may even be the subtle touch a brushstroke.
 Most artists have their favorite material but that is not of significance.
-How used and what is expressed through that materiality is what provides the works prominence.
+How used and what is expressed through that materiality is what provides the prominence of the work.

 Bruce believes in the force of art to empower, inspire, allow transition, see things in new ways, and for those within its space, provide the opportunity for understanding and allow for dreaming.
-Whatever the work or project this focus is at the core of his curatorial belief, inquiry and practice.
+Whatever the work or project this focus is at the core of his curatorial belief, inquiry, and practice.